-Despite being smack in the middle of Bridgehampton on Montauk Highway, Yama-Q somehow feels like a hidden gem.
+Despite being smack in the middle of Bridgehampton on Montauk Highway, Yama-Q somehow feels like a secret.
 Come for the good quality, straightforward sushi - purists will be relieved to know the nigiri and rolls here aren’t blowtorched, or covered in mayo sauces and tempura flakes.

 Almond is another Bridgehampton mainstay.
 The food is French bistro stuff like roast chicken and escargot, and there’s an extensive raw bar selection.
-The scene here is also one of the liveliest you’ll find in the immediate area.
+It’s also one of the liveliest dining rooms you’ll find in the immediate area.

-This is by no means breaking news, but there’s a reason why this landmark diner in Bridgehampton has been around for decades – it’s f*cking awesome.
+This is by no means breaking news, but there’s a reason why this landmark diner in Bridgehampton has been around for decades - it’s f*cking awesome.
 Not awesome like the food is going to blow you away, awesome like a greasy spoon is awesome.
 Candy Kitchen isn’t the place you go for poached eggs and mimosas - it’s the place you go for scrambled eggs and toast.
-Their homemade ice cream is the main attraction, and the chocolate fudge brownie is out of this world.
+Their homemade ice cream is the main attraction, and the chocolate fudge brownie is perfect in every way.

-Right smack in the middle of Bridgehampton, Pierre’s is a French bistro designed to appeal to the Hamptons crowd that spends winters in St. Bart’s.
+Pierre’s is a French bistro in Bridgehampton designed to appeal to the Hamptons crowd that spends winters in St. Bart’s.
 The food is actually really good, and Pierre’s can be a great time if you’re in the right mindset.
 Just slick your hair back and wear your finest white pants.
 You’ll fit right in.

-Located in the back of the Watermill Commons (right next to SoulCycle), a husband and wife team are cooking delicious French-inspired Mediterranean food at this new-ish restaurant.
-It’s charming, laid-back, and off the radar, which is the opposite of all other Hamptons restaurants.
+Located in the back of the Watermill Commons, Bistro Ete is run by a husband and wife team that serves a mix of delicious French-inspired Mediterranean food.
+It’s charming, laid-back, and a bit more hidden away, which is the opposite of all other Hamptons restaurants.

 Tutto Il Giorno

-Cowfish is a solid choice for lunch, dinner, or weekend brunch in Hamptons Bay.
-And since it's 2020, we probably don't have to tell you that you should always order dessert here.
-But just in case, the skillet cookie with vanilla ice cream is a must.
+Cowfish is a solid choice for lunch, dinner, or weekend brunch in Hampton Bays.
+But more than anything, this place makes great desserts - the skillet cookie with vanilla ice cream is a must.

-This place by the water also has lots of outdoor seating, and views to go with it.
+Docks Waterside is, in fact, right by the water, and also has lots of outdoor seating to go with the views.
 They serve all the raw bar and cooked seafood you’d expect, some of it with a twist like “everything bagel-crusted salmon.”

 Beth’s is a breakfast and lunch spot, serving pastries and egg dishes as well as salads, sandwiches, and smoothies.
 Use it for daytime takeout in the area.